 Tips for Preventing Powdery Mildew

 Good cultural practices go a long way toward preventing or minimizing powdery mildew formation in the first place.

-- Space plants that are known to be susceptible to powdery mildew with good air space between them.
+- Plant varieties that are known to be susceptible to powdery mildew with good air space between them.
 Powdery mildew thrives in humid conditions.
 The more space you have between plants, the better the air circulation and the less humidity can be trapped on the plants.
 Similarly, dense bushy plants such as lilac (known to be susceptible to powdery mildew) can be thinned out to improve air circulation and minimize powdery mildew problems.

 - Dispose of diseased leaves and plant stems by putting them in the trash or leaving them for the municipal compost pickup.
 Do not compost this material in your own compost pile, because the fungi spores can live on for quite a long time.
-Also, do not allow dead plant material to overwinter in the garden because it will immediately reinfect young plants when they grow in the spring.
+Do not allow dead plant material to overwinter in the garden because it will immediately reinfect young plants when they grow in the spring.